Distributional Stability of Tangent-Linearized Gaussian Inference on Smooth Manifolds: Numerical experiments

 \paragraph{Anisotropic $\Sigma$ and offset sweeps} Figure~\ref{fig:overconf-generality} extends the circle benchmark along two complementary axes.
 Panel~(a) varies anisotropy $\eta:=\sigma_n/\sigma_t\in\{0.5,1,2,4\}$ and replots calibration against the spectral scale $\sqrt{\|\Sigma\|_{\mathrm{op}}}/R$.
 The transition remains aligned across anisotropy levels, supporting $\|\Sigma\|_{\mathrm{op}}$ as an effective diagnostic variable in the bound.
 Panels~(b)--(c) fix anisotropy and sweep $\delta/R$: as offset increases, the tail proxy $\varepsilon$ rises rapidly and coverage degrades even at fixed curvature/noise scale, revealing a second failure axis beyond curvature-only effects.
 This behavior matches the decomposition in Theorem~\ref{thm:W2-marg}, where local distortion and nonlocal leakage contribute separately.
+Formally, $\|\delta\|$ enters both \eqref{eq:GaussianFourthMoment} and \eqref{eq:GaussianTail}, confirming mean offset as a failure axis independent of $\sqrt{\|\Sigma\|_{\mathrm{op}}}/\rho$.

+\paragraph{Conditioning comparison} Applying the same circle benchmark to conditioning (Figure~\ref{fig:teaser-cond}), the tangent-chart approximation breaks down \emph{before} its marginalization counterpart: the conditioning variance ratio approaches unity and crosses into the below-unity, overconfident regime at a smaller $\sigma/R$ than marginalization (${\approx}0.30$ vs.\ ${\approx}0.38$), consistent with Theorem~\ref{thm:W2-cond} where $\kappa_J$ and $\|\Omega\|\kappa_\Psi$ jointly amplify chart distortion beyond what curvature alone causes for projection.
+Already at $\sigma/R\approx 1/6$, conditioning retains less overconfidence headroom than marginalization (variance ratio ${\approx}1.13$ vs.\ ${\approx}1.34$).
+At $\sigma/R\approx 0.5$ the exact conditioned density exhibits a qualitatively different concentration pattern---different kurtosis and tail weight---compared to the tangent-chart approximation, illustrating density-shape artifacts that $W_2$ may underestimate (see Section~\ref{sec:discussion}).